seesharprun/cosmos-demo/readme.md

 # Demo notes

 - The resource names may change in the screenshots.
 This occurs because the ARM template dynamically generates a unique name each time a demo is performed.
 You can safely disregard the resource names.
+- There is a known issue where the Azure Cosmos DB account requires 10 minutes to replicate globally after it is deployed.
+If you attempt to populate the database before then, you will see an exception message.

 ===